 Someone who uses this Alexa skill will have to use their voice to activate it, so your first job is to define how the voice interface works.
 It’s actually fairly simple: you define an intention, which is like a header for an action, and then one or more slots that attach to that intention.
 The slots are placeholders that define a list of possible values for that slot within the context of the intention.
 Here’s mine: intents-json.

 You then define what goes in the LIST_OF_QUERIES separately.
-For this example, I just picked two queries: a materials BEx query and a customers BEx query.
+For this example, I just picked two queries: a materials BEx query and a customer BEx query.
 “Customers” and “Materials”, respectively.
 We’ll add the intent schema and the slot configuration to the Alexa skill setup later.

 To finish setting up the voice interface, you provide a list of sample “utterances” to Alexa.
 This is a list of typical phrases people might use to interact with your skill, and is used to train a model for Alexa to be flexible in interpreting users’ interactions with your skill.
 Here’s what I provided, starting with the intent name and including placeholders for the slot Query: utterances.